cheind/motion-blend/README.md

   <img src=./etc/double-blend-flatten=False.svg>
 </div>

 In real-time applications, i.e where `t` is monotonically increasing, repeated blending will lead to nested blending and hence stack issues.
 To mitigate this issue, **mblend** supports flattening older motions as shown below.
-Flattening might change the motion trajectories before the start of `blend2`, but is guaranteed to match the un-flattened trajectory for `t>=offset`.
+Flattening might change the motion trajectories before the start of `blend2`, but is guaranteed to match the un-flattened trajectory for `t>=start blend2`.

 <div align="center">
   <img src=./etc/double-blend-flatten=True.svg>